-- 4.5.1 Instructors who have accumulated at least seven individual years of service (consecutive or not) averaging nine credits per year may be promoted to Assistant Professor. - 4.5.2 APT, Continuing Lecturers, and Professional faculty who have accumulated at least seven individual years of service as Assistant Professor (consecutive or not) averaging nine credits per year may be promoted to Associate Professor.
-APT, Continuing Lecturers, and Professional faculty who have accumulated at least seven individual years of service as Associate Professor (consecutive or not) averaging nine credits per year may be promoted to Professor. - 4.5.3 APT, Continuing Lecturers, and Professional faculty may be promoted to Associate Professor or to Professor after six years of unusually meritorious service in the

-- previous rank, typically involving outstanding and varied teaching.
+- 4.5.1 Instructors who have accumulated at least seven individual years of service (consecutive or not) averaging 12 credits per year may be promoted to Assistant Professor. - 4.5.2 APT, Continuing Lecturers, and Professional faculty who have accumulated at least seven individual years of service as Assistant Professor (consecutive or not) averaging 12 credits per year may be promoted to Associate Professor.
+APT, Continuing Lecturers, and Professional faculty who have accumulated at least seven individual years of service as Associate Professor (consecutive or not) averaging 12 credits per year may be promoted to Professor. - 4.5.3 APT, Continuing Lecturers, and Professional faculty may be promoted to Associate Professor or to Professor after six years of unusually meritorious service in the previous rank, typically involving outstanding and varied teaching.
 Scholarly achievement and/or notable service to the college may also be considered at the candidate's discretion. - 4.5.4 To be considered for promotion, a[n APT faculty] candidate must be nominated in writing by the Department Chair.
 This letter must include an evaluation of the candidate's teaching based on student course evaluations and at least two classroom observation visits conducted by tenured members of the department in the year the candidate is nominated.
-The candidate is expected to provide a report (nine copies: one for each member of the Faculty Review Committee, one for the president, one for archives) with the same elements as those required for probationary faculty in section 3.2.
+The candidate is expected to provide a report with the same elements as those required for probationary faculty in section 3.2.
 In addition, candidates will provide electronically a copy of the personal statement, CV and student course evaluation reports.
 The personal statement is a case-making statement regarding teaching, advising, if applicable, evidence of student learning, and evidence of engagement in the discipline and in the life of the College.
-Candidates may at their discretion supply supplemental materials similar to those described in section 3.3.6 for probationary faculty.
+Candidates may at their discretion supply supplemental materials similar to those described for probationary faculty.